Learning the climate of dynamical systems with state-space systems

 When prediction is started at $\tau=20$ ($t=1000$), the distance is very small.
 (Note that it is nonzero since $\hat{\mu}^1_{1000}$ has been calculated from $\mu^1_{999}$ through the one-step-ahead predictions of the state-space system.
 There is a small error in one step-ahead predictions by the state-space system.)
 Once prediction commences, the distance between the true and predicted distributions rises slightly, but by around $\tau=30$ (9.06 Lyapunov times from when prediction is started) stabilizes around the same value as the blue graph when $\mu^1_t$ and $\mu^2_t$ are thoroughly mixed.
-The stabilized value is more than two orders of magnitude lower than the MMD distance between $\mu^1_{t=1000}$ and $\mu^2_{t=1000}$ on the opposing lobes of the attractor.
-This suggests that at this level, the distributions can still be regarded as equal.
-We make this more precise by conducting a two-sample hypothesis test on the distributions.
+The stabilized value is about one and a half orders of magnitude lower than the Wasserstein-1 distance between $\mu^1_{t=1000}$ and $\mu^2_{t=1000}$ on the opposing lobes of the attractor.
+This suggests that at this level the distributions can be regarded as equal.
+We make this more precise by conducting a two-sample hypothesis test on the distributions using the MMD metric.